appsmadefresh/pies-swift/README.md

 # Quick Start

-## Step 1
-Download [Pies](https://apps.apple.com/us/app/pies-mobile-analytics/id1592726335) from the App Store and sign up.
+1. Download [Pies](https://apps.apple.com/us/app/pies-mobile-analytics/id1592726335) from the App Store and sign up.
 You can get started with a free account.

-## Step 2
-In the Pies app, add your app and receive your **appId** and **apiKey** in an email.
+2. In the Pies app, add your app and receive your **appId** and **apiKey** in an email.

-## Step 3
-Add **pies-swift** to your project.
+3. Add **pies-swift** to your project.
 Swift Package Manager (SPM) is the preferred dependency manager for Pies.

-## Step 4
-Configure your app to use Pies.
+4. Configure your app to use Pies.
 Please follow the appropriate instructions below for UIKit or SwiftUI.

 ### UIKit

-Open your **AppDelegatet** and import the Pies framework:
+Open your **AppDelegate** and import the Pies framework:
 ```
 import Pies
 ```